 I don't know.

-Some missing in that story.
+Something missing in that story.

-So at least you know, acting like we have a dangerous nuclear potential, which we do.
+So at least, you know, acting like we have a dangerous nuclear potential, which we do.

-Um Rubio, talking about Ukraine, says that the Russian military losses are what he calls staggering.
+So Rubio, talking about Ukraine, says that the Russian military losses are what he calls staggering.

 Now, I don't know if that's a good comparison, because we had unusually low casualties in both Afghanistan and Iraq for the context of a war.